Putting the Thermajane Base Layers to the Test in St. Augustine

 - Soft and cozy inside – The brushed interior kept me warm without feeling bulky under other clothes.

-I was not loving the temps, but I finally felt dressed for the outdoors instead of just for complaining about the outdoors.
+This time?
+I layered up with the Thermajanes and headed outside with the crew.
+I was not loving the temps, but I finally felt dressed for the outdoors instead of just complaining about them.

 I was secretly hoping I’d blend into the plants.
 The color kind of did.
 I did not.

-Plum, Grape Ape, and the Kumquat Tree
+Plum, Grape Ape, and the Kumquat Tree Flexibility Test

 And for someone who’s basically a walking static zap in cooler weather, here’s the big surprise: the fabric didn’t cling.
 My clothes, my hair, my dogs — something is usually getting shocked.
 The Thermajane top didn’t stick to me or crackle with static.
-No fidgeting, no constant shirt adjustments.
 Huge win.

 Cat Supervisors Included